 "Abraham was the founder of Judaism and the ancestor of both Arabs and the Jews.
 Scholars believed Abraham lived about 4,000 years ago.
 The story of his life is told in Genesis, the first book of the Bible.
 During his early life, Abraham was called Abram.
 He was born in the city of Ur (of the Chaldees), in ancient Mesopotamia (now Iraq).
 The people of Ur, like most people at that time, worshipped many gods.
 However, Abram believed in one God.
 At God's command, Abram left Ur and traveled westward with his wife, Sarah; his nephew Lot; and other members of his household.
 After they reached a land called Canaan, (now Israel), God told them the land would be theirs."
 From The World Book Encyclopedia "ABRAHAM."

 According to the record of the Torah, Abraham was the first "Patriarch" who lived circa 2000 bce.
 But is this date correct?
 Scholars claim there is no historical evidence that supports Abraham's existence in that period.
-Even so, just because there is no proof of Abraham in the time frame provided by the Ezra Bible, that is not sufficient reason to deny his existence.
-For, if we recognize Abraham as an actual person, and accepting that although the Ezra bible is inaccurate in some details of his life, it is not a complete fabrication (since most myths have some basis in truth, however corrupted that may have become) --- then we may find out more about this significant ancient person and his times.
+But just because there is no proof of Abraham in the time frame provided by the Ezra Bible, is this sufficient reason to deny his existence?
+For, if we consider that Abraham could well have been an actual historical person, despite the inaccuracies of the Ezra bible we may be open to the fact that the Ezra bible story of Abraham is not a complete fabrication (since most myths have some basis in truth, however corrupted that may have become) --- then we may be ready to find out more about this significant ancient person and his times.
 This series of articles goes a long way in demonstrating that sufficient evidence of Abraham as an actual person exists.
 It also corrects many errors of the Ezra Bible account and points to the actual historical period in which Abraham lived on earth.